 Ambassador Joseph Yun is recognized as one of the United States’ leading experts on relations with North Korea, as well as on broader U.S.-East Asian policy.
-He currently is Senior Advisor with The Asia Group and U.S. Institute of Peace and a Global Affairs Contributor for CNN.
-Ambassador Yun’s diplomatic career spanned thirty-three years.
-He most recently served as U.S. Special Representative for North Korea (2016-2018).
+In March 2022, the Biden administration appointed Ambassador Yun as Special Presidential Envoy for Compact Negotiations.
+He is Senior Advisor with The Asia Group and U.S. Institute of Peace and a Global Affairs Contributor for CNN.
+Ambassador Yun’s diplomatic career spanned thirty-three years, including serving as U.S. Special Representative for North Korea (2016-2018).
 In that position, Ambassador Yun led the State Department’s efforts to align regional powers behind a united policy to denuclearize North Korea.
 He was instrumental in reopening the “New York channel,” a direct communication line with officials from Pyongyang.

 From 2013 to 2016 Ambassador Yun served as U.S. Ambassador to Malaysia, actively forwarding the administration’s goal of elevating relations with Southeast Asia.
 During his tenure, Ambassador Yun hosted two visits to Malaysia by President Obama, resulting in the signing of the U.S.-Malaysian Comprehensive Partnership Agreement.
 From 2011-2013 he served as Principal Deputy Assistant Secretary for East Asian and Pacific Affairs, leading efforts to nor-malize diplomatic relations with Myanmar.
 He also worked to lay the foundation for official participation by the President of the United States in the annual East Asian Summit, starting from 2011.